-This is the first post of a recurring series that I plan to run on Saturdays, looking at albums that remain on my iTunes playlist in original running order after a lot of years.
+This is the first post of a recurring series, looking at albums that remain on my iTunes playlist in original running order after a lot of years.
 For this first one, a look back at John Stewart, not the comedian and Daily Show host, but rather the less-well-known songwriter of one of the most played songs in American radio history.

 I recently saw the film First Man, about Neil Armstrong, the first man to walk on the moon, which stars Ryan Gosling.
 The film reminded me of John Stewart’s composition about this event, entitled “Armstrong,” and the 1973 album on which it first appeared (after a failed single release in 1969), one of my all-time favorite records, entitled Cannons in the Rain.